-In Part 1 of this post, I explained the difference between being “in control” versus being “out of control” of effluent residual, and indicated that unless the process has long and variable dead time advance process control technology is not a requirement for gaining control of effluent residual.
+In Part 1 of this post, I explained the difference between being “in control” versus being “out of control” of effluent residual.
+I indicated that unless the process has long and variable dead time, advance process control technology is not a requirement for gaining control of effluent residual.
 The consequences of being “in” or “out” of control were explained and several important factors for effective residual control were mentioned.

 In this post, a list of important factors is given and specific trim controller configuration is discussed.
 Before gaining control of effluent residual, these key factors must be addressed.
 The following checklist will help you determine which factors will enable the ability to gain automatic control of effluent residual.

 1. Chlorine feed system working correctly.
 Metering pumps or chlorinators working correctly.

 2. Chlorine feed flowmeters (if any) are working correctly for the entire operating range and are calibrated properly.
 If the flowmeter is unable to give accurate measurement during low flow conditions it should not be utilized for flow control, and the metering pump (or chlorinator) must be controlled by volumetric command (%).

 3. Chlorine analyzer is installed according to manufacturer specifications.
 Sample transport time should be less than 30 seconds whenever possible.
 Sample lines should be cleaned and flushed on a periodic basis based on experience.